NIKSH02/shritibday/README.md

 # noting yet

-# when ever i want to i will use git commands to revice git
+# when ever i want to i will use git commands on this repo to revise git commands